 Climate models are important tools for process understanding and assessment of future climate risks.
-However, most of previous studies that link specific circumglobal Rossby wave patterns to regional extreme events are based on reanalysis/observational data.
-Although studies such as Garfinkel et al. (2020); Wills et al. (2019), have analyzed waves in models, their focus is not on summer and, also, they have not explored the phase-locking behavior of amplified, quasistationary Rossby waves, Furthermore, most studies have not analyzed waves above wave number 6.
-Studies by Branstator et al. (2002 & 2017) have also looked into models but focus on seasonal means and/or winter.
-Thus, a multi-model validation study of quasi-stationary Rossby waves in boreal summer is still lacking.
-Another key issue here is the general underestimation in atmospheric blocking (Davini and D'Andrea 2020) due to the misrepresentation of the atmospheric circulation and processes that maintain blocking, this reduces the reliability of future model projections (Scaife et al. 2010; Shepherd 2014).
-A recent study by Davini and D'Andrea (2020) analyzed the representation of both winter and summer time blocking frequencies in models from the Coupled Model Intercomparison Project Phase 3 (CMIP3, 2007), CMIP5 (2012), and CMIP6 (2019).
-Although biases in CMIP6 models were reduced by 50% compared to CMIP3 models in some key regions like Europe, the biases still remain, hence: 1: even CMIP6 models cannot truthfully reproduce wintertime blocking frequencies in Europe, 2: CMIP models are not able to capture the observed strong and significant increase in summertime blocking activities over Greenland (Davini and D'Andrea 2020).
+However, most of the previous studies that link specific Rossby wave patterns to regional extreme events are based on reanalysis or observational data.
+Although studies such as Garfinkel et al. (2020); Wills et al. (2019) have analyzed waves in models, their focus is not on summer, Moreover, no study has analyzed the phase-locking behavior of amplified, quasi-stationary Rossby waves in summer, despite the risks these waves can create for society.
+Furthermore, most studies have not analyzed waves above wave number 6.
+Studies by Branstator et al. (2002 & 2017) have also looked into models but focused on seasonal means and/or winter.
+A multi-model validation study of quasi-stationary Rossby waves in boreal summer is still lacking.
+Another key issue here is the general underestimation of models in atmospheric blocking in summer (Davini and D'Andrea 2020), likely linked to a misrepresentation of the processes that maintain blocking.
+This reduces the reliability of future model projections, in particular for extreme weather events (Scaife et al. 2010; Shepherd 2014).
+A recent study by Davini and D'Andrea (2020) analyzed the representation of both winter and summer blocking in models from the Coupled Model Intercomparison Project Phase 3 (CMIP3, 2007), CMIP5 (2012), and CMIP6 (2019).
+Although biases in CMIP6 models were reduced by 50% compared to CMIP3, in some key regions like Europe, the biases still remain.
+Thus, even CMIP6 models cannot truthfully reproduce blocking frequencies over Europe nor capture the observed significant increase in summertime blocking over Greenland (Davini and D'Andrea 2020).

-Furthermore, it should also be noted that although it's not examined in detail in this study, extreme events can also occur at other wavenumbers apart from wave-5 and 7.
-High amplitude slow moving planetary waves are associated with the duration of surface weather conditions.
-For example, QRA mechanism is able to explain the generation of circumglobal Rossby waves with wavenumbers 6 to 8 in Northern Hemisphere (Coumou et al., 2014).
-The evidence for QRA in the Southern Hemisphere (SH) is also found to exist in wavenumber 4 and 5 (Kornhuber., 2017).
+Furthermore, while here we focus on wave-5 and 7, extreme events can also occur with other wavenumbers, High-amplitude slow-moving planetary waves are associated with persistent surface weather conditions.
+For example, QRA mechanism can explain the generation of circumglobal Rossby waves with wavenumbers 6 to 8 in the Northern Hemisphere (Coumou et al., 2014).
+The evidence for QRA in the Southern Hemisphere (SH) is also found to exist for wavenumbers 4 and 5 (Kornhuber., 2017).
 Whether climate models can also reproduce this wide range of wave numbers and their associated surface anomalies needs to be tested.

-Thus, to increase confidence in future projections of extreme summer weather, a proper validation of state-of-art climate models in their representation of circumglobal Rossby waves in summer is essential.
-Both the upper-level dynamical characteristics, in terms of amplitude and phase position, as well as the waves' impact on surface weather is important.
-Here we systematically validate the representation of summertime Rossby waves in three state-of-the-art climate models, focusing on wave-5 and 7, their phase-locking behavior and surface anomalies.
-Further, we remove the bias in only one or two components of the model by nudging and/or prescribing to reanalysis, to understand the origin of model biases.
+Thus, to increase confidence in future projections of extreme summer weather, a validation of state-of-art climate models in their representation of quasi-stationary.
+Rossby waves in summer is essential.
+We analyze the upper-level dynamical characteristics, in terms of the wave's amplitude and phase position, as well as the associated anomalies in surface variables.
+We systematically validate the representation of summertime Rossby waves in three state-of-the-art climate models, focusing on wave-5 and 7 in the northern mid-latitudes, their phase-locking behavior and surface anomalies.
+Further, by nudging the upper-level atmosphere or prescribing soil-moisture, we aim to understand the origin of the biases in surface variables during high-amplitude wave events.